 You will want to take with you the following:

-- Water – a minimum of 4 liters is recommended and most companies will ask each hiker takes 1 liter of water for communal use for cooking and such
+- Water – a minimum of 4 liters is recommended and most companies will ask each hiker to take 1 liter of water for communal use for cooking and such

 - Head Torch – most companies should have these for hire and they are necessary for getting around after nightfall